chain4energy/c4e-chain/x/cfevesting/README.md

 * lock start - time of pool creation
 * lock end - unlocking time (end of lock period)
 * initially_locked - amount of tokens locked initially in the pool
-* withdrawn - amount available for withdrawn from the pool (current amount of tokens that can be withdrawn by the owner after lock end time)
+* withdrawn - amount of tokens that were already withdrawn from the pool (currently all available (available = initially_locked - sent) tokens can be withdrawn by the owner only after lock end time)
 * sent - amount of tokens that were already sent to vesting accounts from the vesting pool

 ### Vesting Type